CISecurity/ControlsAssessmentSpecification/control-13/control-13.9.rst

 * M1 = List of endpoints capable of supporting USB storage devices
 * M2 = List of endpoints appropriately configured
 * M3 = List of endpoints inappropriately configured
-* M4 = The number of endpoints capable of supporting USB storage devices (count of M1)
+* M4 = Count of endpoints capable of supporting USB storage devices (count of M1)
-* M5 = The number of endpoints appropriately configured (count of M2)
+* M5 = Count of endpoints appropriately configured (count of M2)
-* M6 = The number of endpoints inappropriately configured (count of M3)
+* M6 = Count of endpoints inappropriately configured (count of M3)

 Metrics
 -------